W4KRL/SolarPowerMonitor/README.md

 ## Installing the Firmware
 To Be Suppled

+* Install the latest version of the Arduino IDE as appropriate to your computer available from [www.arduino.cc](https://www.arduino.cc).
+Do not install the web version.
+* Install the ESP8266 core into the Arduino IDE.
+See instructions at  https://github.com/esp8266/Arduino#installing-with-boards-manager
+* Use the Arduino IDE menu item Tools | Board: to select LOLIN(WEMOS) R2 D1 & mini or whatever version of teh ESP8266 you are using.
+* Download the D1M-Solar-Monitor firmware from this repository.
+* Use Arduino IDE menu item Sketch | Include Library | Manage libraries... to add these sensor libraries:
+   * hp_BH1750 by Stefan Armborst
+   * Adafruit INA219 by Adafruit
+* Open a ThingSpeak channel at [www.ThingSpeak.com](https://thingspeak.com/) and configure it as described i the firmware ThingSpeak_config.h file.
+* Enter your Wi-Fi and ThingSpeak information in the ThnighSpeak_config.h file as described below.
+* Save yor sketch.
+Connect your computer to the D1 Mini micro USB port.
+* Set the switch on the charger board to the position opposite the RUN position.
+This is the PROG position but it is unlabelled.
+* Upload the firmware to the D1 Mini.

 ### ThingSpeak_config.h
 The sketch needs a ThingSpeak_config.h file.
 It must be located in the same folder as the sketch D1M-Solar-Monitor.ino file.